Written by Flora Davidson, Co-Founder of Supplycompass.

 Supplycompass helps brands and manufacturers find each other and work better together.
-Through our platform, brands are matched with the right manufacturer and suppliers for their business and can create tech packs, request and track samples and manage production all from one dashboard.
-Supplycompass is harnessing the power of tech to bring greater trust, transparency and collaboration to global fashion supply chains.
+Through the Supplycompass platform, brands get matched with a manufacturer, receive cost estimates, create tech packs, request samples and manage production all from one dashboard.
+Supplycompass is harnessing the power of tech to bring greater trust, transparency and collaboration to global supply chains.

 For brands looking to launch more sustainable collections, one of the first things to consider when going through the design process is, what fabrics should you choose?